Get the FREE one-click dictionary software for Windows

 "I picked up after a nap";

-Derived forms: picked up, picking up, picks up, pickups
+Derived forms: picking up, picks up, pickups, picked up

-Type of: acceleration, acquaintance, acquire, acquiring, aggregation, ameliorate, arrest warrant, assembling, bench warrant, better, bring out, bring up, buy, clutch, collecting, collection, comprehend, convalesce, corrective, electro-acoustic transducer, elevate, excite, friend, get, get together, get up, getting, improve, lift, lorry [Brit], mechanical device, meet, meliorate, motortruck [N. Amer], perceive, prehend [archaic], purchase, raise, recover, recuperate, restorative, seize, set off, shake, shake up, stimulate, stir, touch, transport, truck
+Type of: acceleration, acquaintance, acquire, acquiring, act, aggregation, ameliorate, arrest warrant, assembling, bench warrant, better, bring out, bring up, buy, clutch, collecting, collection, comprehend, convalesce, corrective, electro-acoustic transducer, elevate, excite, friend, get, get together, get up, getting, improve, lift, lorry [Brit], mechanical device, meet, meliorate, motortruck [N. Amer], move, perceive, prehend [archaic], purchase, raise, recover, recuperate, restorative, seize, set off, shake, shake up, stir, take hold, take hold of, touch, transport, truck

 Part of: conveyance, phonograph, record player, transfer, transferral, transport, transportation